Pickled cucumber: Serving

 During the Victorian era, pickles were considered a luxury food, meaning households that served pickles were wealthy enough to have servants or staff who could prepare pickles.
 Middle- and upper-class households often served pickles in pickle castors, a glass container in an embellished silver holder.
 The pickles were served with coordinated silver tongs.

 In the United States, pickles are often served as a side dish accompanying meals.
 This usually takes the form of a "pickle spear", a pickled cucumber cut lengthwise into quarters or sixths.
 Pickles may be used as a condiment on a hamburger or other sandwich (usually in slice form) or a sausage or hot dog in chopped form as pickle relish.
+Pickles are an ingredient in Cuban sandwiches, along with ham, Swiss cheese, and mustard.

 Soured cucumbers are commonly used in various dishes—for example, pickle-stuffed meatloaf, potato salad, or chicken salad—or consumed alone as an appetizer.

 Pickles are sometimes served alone as festival foods, often on a stick.
 This is also done in Japan, where it is referred to as "stick pickle" (一本漬, ippon-tsuke).

 Dill pickles can be fried, typically deep-fried with a breading or batter surrounding the spear or slice.
 This is a popular dish in the southern US and a rising trend elsewhere in the US.

 In Russia and Ukraine, pickles are used in rassolnik: a traditional soup made from pickled cucumbers, pearl barley, pork or beef kidneys, and various herbs.
 The dish is known to have existed as far back as the 15th century when it was called kalya.

 In southern England, large gherkins pickled in vinegar are served as an accompaniment to fish and chips and are sold from big jars on the counter at a fish and chip shop, along with pickled onions.
 In the Cockney dialect of London, this type of gherkin is called a "wally".